ConfigMgr SCCM Dynamic Computer Naming in Zero Touch Deployments. Yet another great post from DeploymentGuys !!!

-For a while I have been meaning to write up a solution around dynamic computer naming in Zero Touch.
-Many people have emailed or commenting on how useful this would be – so here goes.
+I have been meaning to write up a solution around dynamic computer naming in Zero Touch for a while.
+Many people have emailed or commented on how useful this would be – so here goes.

-The integration also allows for the MDT environment to be accessed from within the ConfigMgr task sequence through the use of MDT packages that are created by an MDT task sequence wizard installed in the ConfigMgr console.
-This also gives the opportunity to also access the MDT Deployment Database from within the ConfigMgr environment to set deployment variables (as opposed to setting them as collection variables).
+The integration also allows for the MDT environment to be accessed from within the ConfigMgr task sequence through MDT packages created by an MDT task sequence wizard installed in the ConfigMgr console.
+This also allows accessing the MDT Deployment Database from within the ConfigMgr environment to set deployment variables (instead of putting them as collection variables).

 For the dynamic computer naming to work, we need carry out the following task